emerge-lang/compiler/llvm-backend/README.md

 ```

 This allows the array-box to conform to the `Any` type, and through dynamic dispatch to normalize the elements
 of unknown size.
-E.g. consider the Array-Box for `Byte`: the vtable would define these methods (pseudo-code):
+E.g. consider the Array-Box for `Byte`: the vtable would define these methods (ignoring ref counting for clarity):

 ```llvm
 %valuearray_byte = {